This is the Cost of Entertainment in Huntington and the Region!

 By doing this, you, as the consumer, can try to make educated choices about what entertainment options you choose based on the time and money you have available, what is interesting and exciting, and gets at your culture of value.

 Note: If you read the downloadable PDF closely, you will see my bias.
 There are certain businesses my family likes and frequents.
-There are also certain business owners than are just available and genuinely nice people.
+There are also certain business owners that are just more available and genuinely nice people.

 - We have a lot of entertainment options in this area.
 There are CRAZY amounts of things to do here.
 Don’t ever let anyone say, “There is nothing to do in Huntington.”
 That’s just not true, and this article and the attached PDF prove it.